LunaSare/lunasare-blogdown/content/post-dev/2022-02-01_configuring-git/index.md

 summary:
 ---
-## Create an ssh key and adding it to your authenticator
+## Creating an ssh key and adding it to our authenticator

 https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

-Check if you have an ssh already with:
+To check if we have an ssh authentication already we run on the terminal:

 ```
-ssh -vT git@github.com
+ssh -v git@github.com
 ```

-If you have the ssh you will get something like this:
+If we have the ssh authentication we will a message like this:

 ```
-Hi User NAme!
+Hi User Name!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```

-If it is not succesful, follow to th enext section.
+If it is not succesful, follow to the next section.

 ### Generate the key

+We will write the following command by replacing the email within quotations with the email we used to sign up on github.
+It is important to keep the quotations around the email:

 ```
 ssh-keygen -t ed25519 -C "your_email@email.com"